-This is part two of my recently completed home improvement and decor projects overview.
+This is part two of my recently completed home improvement and décor projects overview.
 I decided to compile my more recent spring projects here.
-Several were actually completed during quarantine.
-At the beginning of the stay-at-home order I was quite productive (I just which I could be consistently productive).
+Several were actually completed at the beginning of quarantine.
+At the beginning of the stay-at-home order I was quite productive.
 This will get the blog up to date on our recent projects.
 I am excited to share them with you.
 Let me know what you think!

 *This post contains affiliate links.